akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 			* `firstVertex`: the first vertex to draw.
 Defaults to 0.
 			* `firstIstance`: the first instance to draw.
 Defaults to 0.
 		* `primitiveType`: the primitive type to draw with.
 See the dsPrimitiveType enum for values, removing the type prefix.
 Defaults to "TriangleList".
-		* `listName`: The name of the item list to draw the model with.
+		* `modelList`: The name of the item list to draw the model with.
 This may be set to `null` if the model is only used for cloning.
 * `extraItemLists`: array of extra item list names to add the node to.
 * `bounds`: 2x3 array of float values for the minimum and maximum values for the positions.
 This will be automatically calculated from geometry in `modelGeometry` if unset.
 Otherwise if unset the model will have no explicit bounds for culling.